Seoul Milk: Background

 Established in 1937, Seoul Dairy produces milk, yogurt and beverage products at facilities in Yangju, Yongin, Ansan and Geochang.
 It is the oldest supplier of dairy products in South Korea.

 In 1937, the forerunner of Seoul Milk, the Gyeongseong Milk Trade Association, was established in Jeong-dong in central Seoul.
 In September 1954, it was renamed the Seoul Milk Trade Association.
 In 1962, when Seoul Milk registered as a corporation, it became the Seoul Dairy Cooperative as its now.

+The company has exported to a number of cities in China, including Qingdao, Beijing, Shanghai, Dalian and Yanji.

 In December 2016, Seoul Milk launched CU Big Yogurt of convenience store chain CU.

 In 2017, Seoul Milk released a milk product for pets.